byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 New ways of thinking, seeing and feeling; relating to the Natural World can be expanded, experienced through connecting.
 Causing a total shift of posture, perceptions, beliefs, and thought processes.

-***Transforming ones relationship with the Natural World.*** Making a habit to feel where one is within nature, too understand how they are moving together As One.
+***Transforming ones relationship with the Natural World.*** Making a habit to feel where one is *within the circle of life,* too understand how they are moving together As One.

 ![Peek](./vivariumGeorgeTownGallery/vivariumLivingRoom/vivariumGTLivingroomPeekweb.jpg)